microsoft/fluentui/README.md

 rush build --to office-ui-fabric-react
 ```

-Finally, since contributing to the experiments package is an important and common activity, we have abstracted `rush build --to experiments` so you can build up to experiments without having rush globally installed.
-You can use `npm run experiments` to achieve this.

 ## Licenses

 All files on the Office UI Fabric React GitHub repository are subject to the MIT license.
 Please read the License file at the root of the project.